 Willis is a somewhat small city located in the state of Texas.
 With a population of 6,436 people and three constituent neighborhoods, Willis is the 330th largest community in Texas.

-When you are in Willis, you'll notice that it is more blue-collar than most other communities in America.
-37.65% of Willis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Willis is generally considered to be a blue-collar town.
+37.65% of the Willis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Willis is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Willis who work in office and administrative support (11.70%), personal care services (9.74%), and management occupations (8.96%).

 In Willis, just 7.45% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

 The per capita income in Willis in 2010 was $14,359, which is low income relative to Texas and the nation.
 This equates to an annual income of $57,436 for a family of four.